top of page

 What is Consultation?

-• Listen to concerns and raise concerns
+• Listens to concerns and details of the matter

 PCBU duty to manage risks